Dollar Cost Averaging Investing Strategy & Examples

 Lump-Sum Investing In A Bull Market

 In this example, the investor spreads the payment of $1,000 in 8 installments over eight quarters.
-As you can see, when the share price is higher, the investor gets fewer shares for each $1,000 invested.
+As you can see, the investor gets fewer shares for each $1,000 invested when the share price is higher.

 When the share price is $13, the investor gets only 76.92 shares for $1,000.

-In this case, the share price distribution is increasing across the eight quarters with a slight decrease at the end.
+In this case, the share price distribution increases across the eight quarters, with a slight decrease in the end.
 The investor received a benefit of $227.97, the difference between the share value of $8,000 and $8,227.97.

 In an increasing bull market, moving up 20%, the investor makes a profit in both examples, but his profit is higher as a non-cost averaging investor.

-So we have seen in these three detailed examples that there are certain advantages and disadvantages of dollar-cost averaging.
+In these three detailed examples, we have seen certain advantages and disadvantages of dollar cost averaging.

-However, history tells us that we only have a 5% chance of this happening to us.
+However, history tells us that we only have a 5% chance of this happening.

 Does Dollar Cost Averaging Work?